Youth Residential Facility Improvement Program

 The application for Round 2 has been updated to reflect programmatic changes.

 Of the initial $25,000,000 fund authorized for Round 1, $10,000,000 has been made available for Round 2.

 Applications should be completed and submitted promptly, as they may require follow up and additional documentation or information.

 If an award is made, approval by Governor and Council will be required.

 Dates & Timelines:

-This program is open to New Hampshire non-profit entities that provide transitional housing for young adults under the age of 22, recognized by the New Hampshire Department of Health and Human Services (DHHS) and currently licensed by DHHS to provide youth treatment in a residential setting.
+Under Round 2, this program is open to New Hampshire non-profit entities that operate youth or young adult shelters housing individuals aged 18 to 25, or are such entities that provide transitional housing for young adults that are recognized by the New Hampshire Department of Health and Human Services (DHHS) and currently licensed by DHHS to provide youth treatment in a residential setting.